 You may be able to reduce the number of units to be studied in your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

-After completing this course, you will receive the MST20616 Certificate II in Applied Fashion Design and Technology.
+On completion, you will receive the MST20616 Certificate II in Applied Fashion Design and Technology